 This network is designed to disseminate educational resources through websites, broad outreach, webinars, a technical assistance referral network, posting to listservs/social media, sharing through the BFRDP clearinghouse and diverse beginning farmer service provider networks.

-Our physical library at our offices in Lowell, MA contains books, CD's, DVD's periodicals, pamphlets, and videos in English, Spanish, Hmong, and Khmer.
+Our physical library at our offices in Beverly, MA contains books, CD's, DVD's periodicals, pamphlets, and videos in English, Spanish, Hmong, and Khmer.

 If you have a resource you would like include here, contact firstname.lastname@example.org.

-Case Studies, Curriculum, Internship Programs, Program Development
+Communication, Internship Programs, Program Development